Croquet at the 1900 Summer Olympics – Singles, one ball

 The 1900 Olympic Croquet one-ball singles tournament was held over three rounds on 28 June 1900.
 Nine athletes from France competed.
 The event was won by Gaston Aumoitte, with Georges Johin taking second and Chrétien Waydelich third.

 Background

 This was the only appearance of the event at the Olympics; it was one of three croquet competitions in 1900.

 Croquet was also one of the first Olympic sports open to women (only sailing had female competitors before croquet, due to that sport taking place earlier in 1900), with three of the nine players in this event being women.

+An Englishman was the only fan who watched, having traveled from Nice to do so.

 Competition format

 The competition was a three-round tournament.
 The top four players in the first round advanced to the second round; the top two in the second round moved on to the final.